Organising Legal Support

 Always ask for the operational commander who has direct control over the officers at the protest site.

 Prepare what you will say and what information you will or will not provide beforehand.
-Check with the activist group that all this is okay.
+Check with your group that all this is okay.

 Being courteous and respectful to police can help gain their trust and respect.